Mikeyzilla/Encore/README.md

 This app was made by me, Mike.

 I wanted to go above and beyond for this project.
 Add in all sorts of features and gizmos to my core idea of a two-way marketplace app but for music.
-This app, although currently in progress (very early stages of development), will be based around the core idea of "Managers looking for bands to hire for their shows / concerts / festivals" and
-"Bands looking for venues / events they can be a part of".
+This app, is based around the core idea of "Managers looking for bands to hire for their shows / concerts / festivals" and "Bands looking for venues / events they can be a part of".
 As a manager, your flow will be as follows: Click on a genre -> see the bands that make music in that genre -> click on a band you're interested in
 -> Find out more info about the band, with the option to send them a message and start the negotiation process.